rrgonzalez/super-portal2/README.md

 * Could your code easily be refactored to allow a new feed format from another source?
 * If you weren't able to finish what were you able to complete and were you happy with your progress given the time constraints?

+* If a property doesn't have all the required fields in the xml I just ignore it.
+An incomplete property doesn't stop the whole sync process.
+Completes properties will be taken into account.
+* The XML_URL variable indicates the uri of the xml format feed.
+It should be setted on the correspondent config/environments/ file.
+* The xml_parser#get_data method could be cleaned.
+That being said, it's xml parsing it will be ugly anyway.
+* Due to time limit, I didn't split agent `name` into user `first_name` and `last_name`.
+It would be a tricky method.
+* xml_parser#complete? method isn't the least complex method you have seen in your life.
+* There is not been specified a policy to follow during the synchronization process, regarding to the users consulting info during that time.
+Then, the default database concurrent read/write policy will be maintained.